US tax filing for Americans in Korea

 National Pension Service (NPS): not excludable

-Contributions to Korea's NPS (Gukmin Yeongeum) are generally not excluded from US taxable wages.
-That covers both the employee 4.5% and the employer 4.5%.
-Employer contributions are US taxable income the year they're made; employee contributions come from after-US-tax income.
+Employee contributions to Korea's NPS (Gukmin Yeongeum) are generally not excluded from US taxable wages and come from after-US-tax income.
+Employer contributions, however, are treated as a payroll tax on the employer and are not included in your US taxable income.
 This puts reported US wages higher than net cash-in-pocket.

 Korean mutual funds and ETFs: the PFIC problem